- ✏️ Maximize Your Home Value - Plan, Plan, and Plan

 During showings and open houses, the kitchen is poised to take center-stage.
 So why not concentrate on making some upgrades on this marketing jewel?
 Undertake a mini-remodel such a changing the paint; it might sound simple, but it works like a charm.

-Go for stainless steel appliances – it’s all the rage in the real estate market right now.
+it’s all the rage in the real estate market right now.
 Don’t forget to put out fresh potted flowers and new pot racks.
 First impressions mean everything in the real estate game.
 They not only impact home value, they also mean the difference between someone making the trip across the front door threshold altogether.

 🛁 Redecorate the Bathroom